jaiswalharsh/BOMR_2020/Project_explanation.md

 3) Else compute where it is (regarding to the robot)
 4) Calcuate new path
 5) Update and return new occupancy grid and new path

+OR

+Inputs : none
+Outputs : none

+1) Check sensors < threshold
+2) If nothing, do nothing
+3) Else, while obstacle detected :
+    a) Compute where it is (regarding to the robot)
+    b) Change motor speed to avoid it